elprices/brantu-dev-test/README.md

 ### Guide-rails ###
 - You should use React as your main render library.
+- User Joi for request validation
 - You should structure your code into small reusable components.
 - You should styled-components for the css code.
 - You should use Express/NodeJS as you BackEnd
 - You should use Mongoose/MongoDB as your Database
+- Use elasticsearch 7.x as your search engine tool

 ### What are the steps ###
 * Fork this project add your name to rename the project. ([firstName]-[lastName]-brantu-dev-test)